elsampsa/valkka-core/README.md

   - (4) A Fullscreen X-window on screen 1
   - (5) To a smaller X-window on screen 2
 - The media stream should be decoded once and only once
-- The program should be controllable through python, with graphical interface based on Qt
+- The program should be controllable through python3, with graphical interface based on Qt

 You might try to tackle this with some available Linux stock media players, but I will promise, you wont get far..!

 Consider further that in a typical VSMA system you may have up to 60+ (depending on the server hardware) ip cameras plugged into the same server.
 Servers should also work as a proxies, re-streaming the ip cameras to other servers.

 Using Valkka, you can instantiate threads, and define how media streams are branched and pipelined between those threads.
-The underlying threads and mutex-protected queues are hidden from the developer that controls everything using a Python3 API.
+The underlying threads and mutex-protected queues are hidden from the developer that controls everything using a python3 API.
 The process topology of the example case would look like this:

     [LiveThread] |